OCCIRF/OpenCloudComputingIncidentResponseFramework/preparation/technical.md

  * Network usage (in- and outgoing traffic, sessions, delays)
    * Higher than normal traffic might be caused by data exfiltration (outgoing traffic) or a DOS attack (incoming traffic)
+   * Burst request from a single IP address.
+This could be recon from that address.
  * Service availability (Host checks, network availability)
    * Non responsive hosts might be caused by a DOS attack, a manipulation of the system or a host failure